Hey SonarSource Community!

 Tagging your post with the right language will make it more likely to draw the attention of the right team, and other tags (like

 The title of the rule can be enough, but the Rule ID is even better (E.G. S1234)

 Even if you think it’s obvious, take the time to explain why an issue should or should not be raised.

 - code-as-text.
 Not a screenshot of code or a screenshot of an issue raised in SonarQube.

 The more complete a code sample, the easier it will be for us to reproduce and figure out where the issue is.
-At the same time, it should only be the code which is necessary to reproduce the issue.
+At the same time, it should only be the code that is necessary to reproduce the issue.

 Recognizing the varying levels of effort it can take to provide a code sample, here is our order of preference for how the code sample is provided.

 - For C#, Java, and C/C++: a minimal sample project with everything needed to build/analyze (a Maven project, a Visual Studio solution, etc.)

 - A single file (or the full content of a file wrapped with triple quote ``` for proper formatting) where the false-positive is raised, or where an issue isn’t raised in the case of a false-negative.

 - A well-formatted excerpt of code (make sure this excerpt still raises the issue)